 Following his conversion, St. Simon became a fervent advocate for his newfound faith, demonstrating utmost diligence in adhering to the practices of the Christian religion.
 He exhibited righteous anger towards those who claimed to follow the faith yet contradicted their profession through their immoral conduct.
 The gospels do not provide extensive information on St. Simon beyond his appointment by Christ as one of the apostles.
 He, alongside the other apostles, received the miraculous gifts of the Holy Ghost, which he went on to utilize with immense zeal and integrity.

-According to legend this apostle preached in Egypt, Cyrene, and Mauritania, and Persia.
-The Martyrologies of St. Jerome, Bede, Ado, and Usuard place his martyrdom in Persia, at a city called Suanir.
-His death is said in these Martyrologies to have been procured by the idolatrous priests.
-Those who mention the manner of his death say he was crucified.
-St. Peter’s Church on the Vatican at Rome and the Cathedral of Toulouse are said to possess the chief portions of the relics of St. Simon.
+Tradition holds that St. Simon preached in regions including Egypt, Cyrene, Mauritania, and Persia.
+Renowned Martyrologies, authored by St. Jerome, Bede, Ado, and Usuard, mark his martyrdom in Persia, specifically in a city named Suanir, purportedly orchestrated by pagan priests.
+These sources, when discussing his manner of death, assert that he was crucified.
+Today, St. Peter’s Church in the Vatican at Rome and the Cathedral of Toulouse are believed to house the primary relics of St. Simon.